BELGIUM – BRUSSELS

 Related image

-Royal Museum of the Armed Forces and Military History.
+eum of the Armed Forces and Military History.
 Great for military buffs, this houses an extensive array of weapons (the guns and swords are displayed as round decorative features), uniforms, vehicles, warships, paintings, and documentation dating from the Middle Ages through to the 20th century.
 Listed as Free in the LP, it cost €4.
 Note that the last admission is 4 pm.

 Museum of Ciquanterre.
-The building is labeled the Museum of Art and History.
+The building is labelled the Museum of Art and History.
 This huge collection is reminiscent of the British Museum and ranges from ancient Egyptian, a 420 Roman Syrian mosaic, Meso-American to wooden bicycles and can prove overwhelming.
 Labeling is only in French and Dutch so the English audioguide is useful.
 Despite arrows indicating the entrance, it appeared closed and I walked all over trying to find it.

 Hotel Van Estvelde (1895-1901).
 The outside is not gripping but the interior is a Horta masterpiece with exotic timbers and a central glass dome infused with African-inspired plant motifs.
 The owner, Baron Van Eetvelde was Minister for the Congo and the country’s highest-paid civil servant.
 It is not open to the public.